Sajeevan-Sivapalan/Online-Examination-Management-System/README.md

 # Online-Examination-Management-System

-The system is a a Web based examination management system devoped using pure java ,as a project for the Object Oriented Programming Module.
+The system is a Web-based examination management system developed using pure java, as a project for the Object Oriented Programming Module.
 Using MYSQL as the database management system.

 ## 2nd Year First Semester OOP Project (SLIIT)